-Under federal law, the College requires that the employee substitute accrued vacation, disability, personal, or other College-provided paid leave during periods of federal FMLA leave.
+Under federal law, the College requires that the employee substitute accrued Managed Time Off (MTO) disability, personal, or other College-provided paid leave during periods of federal FMLA leave.
 However, the College may prohibit the substitution of any accrued paid leave where the employee does not otherwise meet the conditions for use of such leave.